scbrown86/TraCESahulMisc/README.md

 The package constains a small vignette showing some of the functionality.

-It can be found oneline [here](https://scbrown86.github.io/TraCESahulMisc/TraCESahulMisc_workflow.html), or can be viewed in RStudio as below
+It can be viewed [here](https://scbrown86.github.io/TraCESahulMisc/TraCESahulMisc_workflow.html), or in RStudio as below

 ```r
 vignette("TraCESahulMisc_workflow")